cloudmesh-community/book/chapters/sd-card.md

 SD-Card.3

-: could a script be written that does the entire process via a python or shell command in gitbash?
+: could a script be written that does the entire process via a python or shell command in gitbash for Windows?

 SD-Card.4

 : In general the Ubuntu documentation is complex, how can it be simplified?
+Maybe through automation?